-FMT Whether thousands separators appear depends on the number format type selected.
-Accounting and currency formatting will include thousands separators but other types will not.
-YES Include thousands separators in the number format irrespective of the fact that the number format type specified does not normally include them.
-For example
+FMT Whether thousands separators appear depends on

+the number format type selected.
+Accounting and

+currency formatting will include thousands separators but

+other types will not.

+YES Include thousands separators in the number

+format irrespective of the fact that the number format type specified does not normally include them.
+For example you can format percentage values with thousands separators using this option.

-NO you can format percentage values with thousands separators using this option.
-Do not include thousands separators in the number format irrespective of the fact that the number format type specified does normally include them.
-For example, you can format currency values without thousands separators using this option. separators using this option.
+NO Do not include thousands separators in the

+number format irrespective of the fact that the number format type specified does normally include them.
+For example, you can format currency values without thousands separators using this option.